allthingslinux/code-of-conduct/README.md

 #### 3.5.c - Problematic Behavior
 If a member is deemed problematic, moderators reserve the right to punish members more strictly.
 This includes “final warnings” and, in severe cases, bans.

 Problematic behavior can be defined by a variety of factors.
-This includes, but not limited to:
+This includes, but is not limited to:
 * Lengthy moderation logs, including verbal warns
 * Extensive ticket history
 * Constantly “pushing the line” of rules